stjordanis/terra-docs-old/docs/validator-faq.md

 Validators should expect to perform regular software updates to accommodate upgrades and bug fixes.
 There will inevitably be issues with the network early in its bootstrapping phase that will require substantial vigilance.

-### How can validators protect themselves from denial-of-service attacks?
+### How can validators protect themselves from Denial-of-Service attacks?

 Denial-of-service attacks occur when an attacker sends a flood of internet traffic to an IP address to prevent the server at the IP address from connecting to the internet.